NOAA-CO-OPS/digital-display/webapp/README.md

 ### To pull the latest updates to the GitHub repository
-1. Open Git Bash
+1. Open Git Bash or Anaconda Powershell Prompt
-2. Change directories to the digital-display repository folder on your local computer (*remember that Git Bash only accepts FORWARD slashes)
+2. Change directories to the digital-display repository folder on your local computer
 3. Enter 'git pull origin master'

 ### To update your virtual environment